Legal Notices now available online each week

 THINGS TO DO and ENTERTAINMENT

-*Young's Mountain Music presents live traditional, bluegrass and country music in a family-friendly setting every Saturday night off Hwy 19E at Mitchell/Yancey line.
+*Young's Mountain Music presents live traditional, bluegrass and country music in a family-friendly setting every Saturday night 7 to 11 p.m. off Hwy 19E at Mitchell/Yancey line.
 Call 675-4790 or 675-4365.

-*Antique Quilt Show at Rush Ray Museum of Yancey History dating from 1700s to the 1950s.
-Visit YHA office at 3 Academy Street in Burnsville from 10-4 p.m.
+* Rush Ray Museum of Yancey History office and genealogy archives at 3 Academy Street in Burnsville is open from 10-4 p.m.
 Mon-Sat.
 Museum admission: adults $3, members and children under 12 - free.
 For more info or to book a group tour call 678-9587.

 *OOAK Gallery features fine, folk, funky art and crafts in historic country store at 573 Micaville Loop 4 miles east of Burnsville off Hwy 19.
 Tues-Sat 10-5:30, Sun. noon-4.
 Call 675-0690.